pawaclawczyk/digital-garden/Notes/How to run a research project.md

 ## Background

 It appears that running a research project is not that easy task as one would expect.
-It's easy to start and explore whatever we found interesting at the moment.
+It's easy to start and explore whatever you found interesting at the moment.
 However, it's hard to manage the progress, outputs and outcomes.

-## Where do I start?
+## My workflow

-In my case, a research project starts with a more or less clear problem statement or an article (a set of articles).
+I usually start a research project with a more or less clear problem statement or an article.

-When the ignition point is a problem statement I try to produce more questions and some early answers (or would rather say hypothesis).
-It often leads to jumping into implementation, and often as well, appears to be dead end and some research and reading has to take place.

-When it comes to articles - I might got interested just by the title - I usually read it twice.
-The first go is a reconnaissance - I try to capture the general idea, assess my understanding of the topic and the article, optionally reject the article.
-The second run is more deliberate - I try to understand what I read, the concepts, theory, and the connections between them.

-After double reading, it's the time to check what I did understood so far, so I write down a summary or describe the main idea to someone else.
-If I stuck in the middle, it's a signal that I need to get back to the text once again, maybe just for re-reading the problematic part.

-Once, I build confidence that I have some understanding of the article, topic or concept, I decide what to do next:
-- Should I build a prototype?
-A complete one or just part of it?
-- Should I build a simulation or do analysis to see if I can repeat the premised results?
-- Should I search for related articles and study them first?
-- Should I stop the project?
+### Start with a problem statement

+The first formulation of the problem may be vague and not comprehensible.

+Play with your problem statement.

+Do you have other directly related questions?
+Is your problem statement a generalization for other problems?
+What are they?

+Can the problem be divided into cases?
+Are these mutually exclusive or overlapping cases?
+Are there edge cases?

+Is the rough answer to your sounds like "it depends"?
+It suggest that there are dependencies leading to different conclusions or solutions of the problem.
+What are they?
+What are the consequences?

+Define conditions for the problem and its solution.
+When does the problem occurs?
+Is it caused by something?
+When would you consider any solution valid for the stated problem?

+Formulate your hypothesis.
+Start with null hypothesis.
+Make sure your hypothesis are falsifiable.

+Search for existing solutions or attempts to solve exact same or similar problems.

+Take time and get familiar with the work of others.

+Be patient, don't to jump directly into code editor.

+### Start with an article

+Read once to get a general idea and context.
+Fit it into your domain, experience, or a problem at hand.

+Read twice to get a deeper understanding of the concepts, relations, terms, and finally - conclusions and solutions.
+You don't need to understand every term and equation, you need to understand it enough to use it.

+Validate what did you understood and if your understanding is comprehensive.
+Write a summary of the article.
+Define applications of the conclusions or solutions.
+What problems could you solve with it?
+Explain the article to someone else.

-## Prototyping
+### Prototyping

-## Examples

-Example problem statement: Could we build an ML solution only on synthetic data - not being exactly the same in structure or distribution as the real data - and still be capable to use this solution in a real project?
+It's time to put the new knowledge into practice.

+You may want to see in practice how the solution works.
+You may want to start a deeper exploration of the solution.
+You may want to validate the results.

+You must know what are going to have as an output.

+You can do multiple prototypes.
+You can intertwine development and theoretical research.

+### Documenting

+If the problem is fascinating for you then it's easy to pursue every new thought.
+Once you get lost or reach a dead end it is hard to get back to a point where you can take other path.

+Keep track of what are you researching, what outputs do you expect, what decisions do you make and why, what are the actual results, what conclusions you reach.

+Don't track only the overarching issue.
+Track every small piece of work that could be set between a question and an answer.

+It might seem boring and taking you off the problem.
+However, the process of conveying your thoughts from your mind to a sheet of paper, will help you formulating them and grounding into reality.

+Taking a break to write down what you've already learned or do other mundane tasks will shift your brain from focus mode into a diffuse mode.
+And it will start solving your problem in the background making use of other information you may not consider related to the problem domain.